datashim-io/datashim/README.md

 A Kubernetes Framework to provide easy access to S3 and NFS **Datasets** within pods.
 Orchestrates the provisioning of **Persistent Volume Claims** and **ConfigMaps** needed for each **Dataset**.
 Find more details in our [FAQ](https://datashim-io.github.io/datashim/FAQ/)

+> [!WARNING]
-## Alert (23 Jan 2024) - Group Name Change
+> 🚨 (23 Jan 2024) - Group Name Change
+>

-__If you have an existing installation of Datashim, please DO NOT follow the instructions below to upgrade it to version `0.4.0` or latest__.
+> __If you have an existing installation of Datashim, please DO NOT follow the instructions below to upgrade it to version `0.4.0` or latest__.
 The group name of the Dataset and DatasetInternal CRDs (objects) is changing from `com.ie.ibm.hpsys` to `datashim.io`.
 An upgrade in place will invalidate your Dataset definitions and will cause problems in your installation.
 You can upgrade up to version `0.3.2` without any problems.
+>

-To upgrade to `0.4.0` and beyond, please a) delete all datasets safely; b) uninstall Datashim; and c) reinstall Datashim either through Helm or using the manifest file as follows.
+>To upgrade to `0.4.0` and beyond, please a) delete all datasets safely; b) uninstall Datashim; and c) reinstall Datashim either through Helm or using the manifest file as follows.

 ## Quickstart